 Dropbox is one of the many cloud services that let you store your data online.
-Almost all free online storage provides – including Amazon, Google, OneDrive and Dropbox – seem to focus more on your photos and encourage you to store photos to their services by offering more space for free.
-Whether you use cloud for storing photos or something else, you need to make sure that the files are safe.
+Almost all free online storage providers – including Amazon, Google, OneDrive, and Dropbox – seem to focus more on your photos and encourage you to store photos to their services by offering more space for free.
+Whether you use the cloud for storing photos or something else, you need to make sure that the files are safe.
 You won’t want your family photos making rounds on the Internet with malicious intent.
 While the one thing you can to secure your Dropbox account is to encrypt the contents, there are some smaller things that I wish to talk about, so that you are more protected.

 Secure Dropbox account

 Did you know that if you sell away your phone that has had Dropbox on it, is still registered with Dropbox?
 It doesn’t get deregistered when you delete Dropbox or carry out a reset.
 The Dropbox cloud will continue seeing it as your own phone and it may turn sour if the person who bought the phone somehow figures out your login credentials.
 You will not even be notified – to make it worse.